 In an unusual quirk, there have been three 12-year-old winners in that time, but no 11-year-olds.
 Either side with those of vast experience or with racing years still ahead of them.

-As such, four of the last five winners have been in the top half of the handicap, with the 12-year-old Croco Bay the only exception in 2019.
-Indeed Ben Case’s 66/1 shot breaks so many rules that he is almost worth leaving out for any trend researchers.
+As such, five of the last seven winners have been in the top half of the handicap, with the 12-year-old Croco Bay and Global Citizen the only exceptions.
+Indeed, Ben Case’s 66/1 shot breaks so many rules that he is almost worth leaving out for any trend researchers.

 The only thing Croco Bay highlights is that no horse in the 20-strong field will be without a chance.
-Five other winners in the last decade, including Sky Pirate last season, have gone off at 14/1 or higher.
+The last four winners have gone off at 14/1 or higher.
 If a favourite wins, such was the case with Alderwood and Chosen Mate, they are usually a short price for a handicap, with that pair starting at 3/1 and 7/2 respectively.

 Johnny Henderson Grand Annual History